seanox/pdf-service/README.md

 - Built-in preview and designer with mock-up support
 simplifies the design process by allowing previewing without the target application
 - Independent header, data and footer areas in one template (without magic)
-Header, footer and data area are merged by overlaysand can therefore be formatted independently of the data area
+header, footer and data area are merged by overlaysand can therefore be formatted independently of the data area
 e.g. margins of the document can be used by the header and footer
 - Native support of page numbers
 - I18n support
-The language setting is also transferred to the template and thus fonts matching the language can be used
+language setting is also transferred to the template and thus fonts matching the language can be used
 - Creation of markup as preview e.g. for the frontend
 - API for other markup renderers and generators
-Abstract templates for individual generators and renderers
+abstract templates for individual generators and renderers

 # Licence Agreement